Chinonsoprisca/LITA_CAPSTONE_PROJECT1/README.md

 ### Exploratory Data Analysis
 ---
 _Excel_
--What is the total sales by:
+- What is the total sales by:
    1. Product
    2. Region and
    3. Month
--Calculate Metrics such as:
+- Calculate Metrics such as:
    1. Average sales per product
    2. Total revenue by region
       using Excel formulas

-_SQL_
--Retrieve the total sales for each product category.
--Find the number of sales transactions in each region.
--Find the highest-selling product by total sales value.
--Calculate total revenue per product.
--Calculate monthly sales totals for the current year.
--Find the top 5 customers by total purchase amount.
--Calculate the percentage of total sales contributed by each region.
--Identify products with no sales in the last quarter.

 ### Data Analysis
 ---